Illana Gozes: Registered Patents

 Currently, Professor Gozes boasts numerous patents registered in her name as an inventor, many of which are related to protecting nerve cells and delaying their death, to methods for diagnosing diseases that cause nerve cell destruction, and to ways to treat and prevent brain diseases.

 Scientific Publications

 Professor Gozes published her important findings in a variety of scientific articles (approximately 400 articles and 3 books, including Neuroprotection in Autism, Schizophrenia and Alzheimer's disease).
 Her articles have been cited approximately 40,000 times.
 In her research area of Molecular Neuroscience, she is the third leading scientist in the world by number of citations.

 Scientific Collaborations

-As evidenced from her numerous publications, she enjoys excellent national and international collaborations, most recent, "Targeting Circadian Clock Dysfunction in Alzheimer’s Disease" Doctoral Network (TClock4AD), a joint doctoral program funded within Horizon Europe Marie Skłodowska-Curie Doctoral Networks that aims to train doctoral candidates thorough an international consortium of universities, research institutions, SMEs, a hospital, a patient association and other socio-economic actors from different countries across Europe and beyond”.
+As evidenced from her numerous publications, she enjoys national and international collaborations, most recent, "Targeting Circadian Clock Dysfunction in Alzheimer’s Disease" Doctoral Network (TClock4AD), a joint doctoral program funded within Horizon Europe Marie Skłodowska-Curie Doctoral Networks that aims to train doctoral candidates thorough an international consortium of universities, research institutions, SMEs, a hospital, a patient association and other socio-economic actors from different countries across Europe and beyond”.